ACCLAB/DABEST-python/README.md

     - **Updated Tutorial Pages**: We have updated the tutorial pages to reflect the new features and changes.
-The tutorial pages are now more comprehensive and hopefully more intuitive!.
+The tutorial pages are now more comprehensive and hopefully more intuitive!

-    - **Results Dataframe for Delta-delta and Mini-meta Plots**: A results dataframe can now be extracted for both the delta-delta and mini-meta effect size data (similar to the results dataframe for the regular effect sizes).
+    - **Results Dataframe for Delta-Delta and Mini-Meta Plots**: A results dataframe can now be extracted for both the delta-delta and mini-meta effect size data (similar to the results dataframe for the regular effect sizes).
 These can be found via the